boldlink/terraform-aws-autoscaling/README.md

 Examples available [here](./examples)

 ## Connecting to Instances
-- Use SSM Manager CLI to connect to instance Linux and Windows ec2 instances.
+- Use SSM Manager CLI to connect to the instances.
 - **NOTE:** It's crucial to configure the security group outbound rules to allow all traffic to any destination (`0.0.0.0/0`).
 This is necessary because the instance requires the capability to send requests for downloading packages.

 ### Using AWS CLI to start Systems Manager Session